monowai/flockdata.org/ab-search/README.md

 -Des.clustername=mycluster
 ```

-AuditBucket indexes documents in a structure that follows ab.{fortressCode}.{documenttype}/{callerRef} structure.
+AuditBucket indexes documents in a structure that follows [ab.{fortress-code}.{document-type}/{caller-ref}] structure.

-This lets you search "ab.*", "ab.crm.*", "ab.crm.prospects.*" or any other combination of wild cards you can imagine.
-So you can keep your syslog activity from logstash seperate from your business domain data in the same cluster.
+This lets you search wide or narrow index structures with wild cards.
+This approach keeps your syslog activity from logstash seperate from your business domain data in the same cluster.
 Neat eh?